CalvinNeo/CFortranTranslator/README.md

 - ~~handle with empty line~~
 - ~~split keyvalue rules from paramtable rules, may cause bugs~~
 - ~~_type_kind rules and type cast function call conflict~~
+- solve `paramtable : exp`, `argtable : exp` conflict by merging argtable to paramtable
+	1. merge `argtable` and `dimen_slice` to paramtable
+	2. only change reduce rules